|

 under "Necessary Items"

-- Hotel, Locker, or Vehicle Keys (With Spares)
+- Hotel, Locker, or Vehicle Keys

 - Contact Lenses and Support

-- Spare Pair of Glasses (Sun and\or Eye)
+- Spare Pairs of Glasses

-- Medication Card or Bracelet
+- Medications Card or Bracelet

 - Necessary Daily Medication